Skip to content

 2. Phishing and Spear Phishing: The Primary Attack Vector

-Phishing remains the most common initial attack vector, responsible for 94% of successful breaches according to the Verizon 2025 Data Breach Investigations Report (DBIR).
-Generic phishing campaigns cast a wide net with mass emails, while spear phishing targets specific individuals with personalized messages built from reconnaissance on your firm, your staff, and your clients.
+Phishing is the most common initial attack vector across all industries, responsible for 94% of successful breaches according to the Verizon 2025 Data Breach Investigations Report (DBIR).
+Generic phishing campaigns send mass emails hoping for any response; spear phishing targets specific individuals with personalized messages built from reconnaissance on your firm, your staff, and your clients.

-Tax professionals receive phishing emails impersonating the IRS (including fake CP2000 notices and PTIN suspension warnings), tax software vendors such as Intuit, Drake, and Thomson Reuters, clients requesting status updates, and financial institutions.
-During filing season, some tax offices report 50–100 phishing attempts per day in March and April.
+Tax professionals receive phishing emails impersonating the IRS — fake CP2000 notices, PTIN suspension warnings, e-Services login alerts — as well as tax software vendors such as Intuit, Drake, and Thomson Reuters, clients requesting document status updates, and financial institutions.
+During peak filing season, some tax offices report 50 to 100 phishing attempts per day in March and April.

-The IRS Security Summit has identified several emerging phishing tactics targeting preparers in 2026.
-AI-generated voice phishing (vishing) uses deepfake audio of partners or clients requesting urgent file access.
+The IRS Security Summit has identified several phishing tactics gaining momentum in 2026.
+AI-generated voice phishing (vishing) uses deepfake audio of partners or clients requesting urgent file access, with enough audio quality to deceive staff under time pressure.
 QR code phishing arrives in physical mail claiming to be IRS security updates requiring mobile scanning.
-Multi-channel attacks combine email, text messages, and phone calls to establish false legitimacy.
+Multi-channel attacks combine email, text, and phone calls to establish false legitimacy before the actual fraud request.
 Tax software update scams deliver credential-stealing malware disguised as mandatory security patches.
-Client portal spoofing replicates your secure client portal login page to harvest credentials at scale.
-Our guide to how phishing attacks work covers each of these tactics with detection guidance.
+Client portal spoofing replicates your secure portal login page to harvest credentials at scale.

-Defense requires technical controls combined with human awareness.
+Defense requires both technical controls and human awareness.
 Deploy email filtering that blocks known malicious domains and analyzes message headers for spoofing indicators.
 Use DNS filtering to block access to malicious sites even when someone clicks a link.
-Implement DMARC (Domain-based Message Authentication, Reporting, and Conformance) email authentication in enforcement mode—not just monitoring—to prevent domain spoofing.
-For the human layer, pair security awareness training with monthly phishing simulation exercises that test your team's ability to recognize increasingly sophisticated attacks.
+Implement DMARC (Domain-based Message Authentication, Reporting, and Conformance) in enforcement mode — not monitoring mode — to prevent domain spoofing.
+Pair these technical controls with monthly phishing simulation exercises for all staff with access to client data.
+Our phishing attack detection guide covers each of these tactics with specific identification and response guidance for tax practices.

 Phishing Defense Checklist for Tax Practices